westland-valhalla/retired-warrior/README.md

 ## The Adventurer

-In moving, in endless horizons, and mountains, and the sea we learn to break away, and find our own paths.
+In moving.
+In endless horizons, and mountains, and the sea we learn to break away, and find our own paths.
 And there is a slope to each adventure that follows, and the adventurer knows that slope must increase, and the challenges must grow also.

 *"Strength does not reside in having never been broken, but in the courage required to grow strong in the broken places"* - Kristen Jongen